gyurisc/stackjobs/README.md

 # stackjobs
-Very simple scrapy scraper to get stackoverflow jobs.
+Very simple scrapy scraper to get stackoverflow jobs using mongodb as store and pandas to enhance data.

 Articles written realted to this project: